A More Shapely You!

 Gynecomastia surgery is not recommended for teens until they have finished going through puberty since it’s possible that it could return after surgery.
 For men at any age, it’s important to see a doctor to determine what has caused the condition so that can be addressed as well.

 Dr. Won is a Board-certified cosmetic surgeon and is experienced in this type of procedure.
 During your consultation, she will answer all of your questions and explain costs, risks, and what to expect from surgery and recovery.

 Are you a Candidate for Cosmetic Surgery?

 Not everyone is a candidate for cosmetic surgery.
 If you are in the process of losing weight, it is best to wait until you have reached your goal weight before undergoing any kind of cosmetic procedure.
 Additionally, if you are still planning on having children, it is best to wait until you have had your child and recovered from the pregnancy.
 The reason for this is because weight fluctuations can affect the long-lasting benefits that are gained from having cosmetic surgery.
 Additionally, if you are currently a smoker, you will need to stop completely prior to undergoing any type of procedures since smoking can affect both the healing process and the results gained from a procedure.
 Also, it is important that you have a positive attitude and a realistic outlook about what surgery can do for you.
 An unhealthy lifestyle and poor overall health and fitness can wreak havoc on your appearance.

-Your Body Procedures will be performed in Dr. Won‘s surgery center located in Shoreline
+Your Body Procedures will be performed at Eviva Surgery Center located in Shoreline